 - Regent Cid: Garnet's uncle, and Regent (ruler) of the kingdom of Lindblum.
 When he first appears in the game, he is an Oglop.
 Later he is transformed into a frog, as opposed to the human form he had hoped for.
 Eventually, he is turned back to a man by his long-lost wife Hilda.
 One of the party's best allies during the game.

 Minor Playable Characters

-- Blank: Friend of Zidane and Member of Tantalus whom took a part in the plot to kidnap princess Garnet.
+- Blank: Friend of Zidane's and Member of Tantalus whom took a part in the plot to kidnap princess Garnet.
 Also, instrumental in the escape from the Evil Forrest.

-- Marcus: Lead character in the play I Want to be Your Canary performed by Tantalus Group and close friend of Zidane.
+- Marcus: Lead character in the play I Want to be Your Canary performed by Tantalus Group and a close friend of Zidane's.

 - Cinna: Part of Tantalus and the kidnapping scheme of princess Garnet.
-Also, sensitive about his features.
+Known to be sensitive about his features.

-- Beatrix: World renown general of the Alexandrian forces and love interest of Steiner.
+- Beatrix: World renown general of the Alexandrian forces and love interest for Steiner.

 - Terra Master